• Skip to primary navigation

 • Salmon collars - Salmon collars run along the top to belly of the fish and include the belly fat.
 Since they are high in fat, they are extra flavorful.

-• Healthy Teriyaki Sauce - Try this dish with our Healthy Gluten Free Teriyaki Sauce for a healthier alternative.
+• Honey Teriyaki Sauce - Try this dish with our Gluten-Free Teriyaki Sauce for a refined sugar-free, gluten-free alternative.

 Variations